sap-tutorials/btp-onboarding/tutorials/btp-kyma-onb-02-func/btp-kyma-onb-02-func.md

     >Note: Only a few Kyma modules are pre-installed.

-    E.g. Istio is an open-source service mesh that provides a uniform way to manage, connect, and secure microservices;
+Istio is a service mesh with Kyma-specific configuration.

     And Kyma API Gateway Operator is an extension to the Kyma runtime that manages the API Gateway application's configuration and handles resource reconciliation.